 A psychologist, and an Afghan women activist who wrote articles for the Afghan Human Rights news platform, plus the Afghan newspapers, and other media platforms.

-She is a feature writer and psychologist activist, as she used her right to participate in political activities, be dedicated to social justice, and express political opinions on social media, her articles are published in the Kabul Morning News, Nim Rokh Media, and its own established online psychological clinic #SufferFree for the Afghans in the move.
+She is a feature writer and a psychologist-activist, exercising her right to participate in political activities, dedicated to social justice, and expressing political opinions on social media.
+Her articles are published in the Kabul Morning News, Nim Rokh Media, and in her own established online psychological clinic, #SufferFree, for Afghans in the move.

 The new team is working with us!

-We’re glad to inform that Afghanistan Human Rights will be managed by a new researcher from within Afghanistan.
+We’re pleased to inform you that Afghanistan Human Rights will be managed by a new researcher based in Afghanistan.
 Our colleague brings years of advocacy and editing experience.
-For security reasons, identity of our new colleague won’t be disclosed.
+For security reasons, the identity of our new colleague won’t be disclosed.
 We hope this is acceptable to our readers.

-We’ve also revisited the way we will advance our advocacy to ensure better reach and quality documentation.
-Posts edited for this platform may also be shared via the likes of Wikipedia and in multiple languages.
-We are striving to bring onboard new volunteer editors/writers and researchers.
+We’ve also revisited how we will advance our advocacy to ensure greater reach and higher-quality documentation.
+Posts edited for this platform may also be shared on platforms like Wikipedia and in multiple languages.
+We are striving to bring on board new volunteer editors/writers and researchers.

 Afghanistan Human Rights Management Team